 - Ongoing abdominal or pelvic pain and bloating

 - Nausea or vomiting

 HOW IS COLON CANCER DIAGNOSED?

-If screening test results suggest cancer or you have symptoms, your doctor must find out whether they are due to cancer or some other cause.
 Colonoscopy is the most common method for diagnosing colon cancer, although other tests can be suggestive of the diagnosis.
-During colonoscopy, any abnormal area (such as a polyp) is checked for cancer cells.
-Often, the abnormal tissue can be removed entirely during colonoscopy.
+If another screening test is positive, it should be followed by a colonoscopy for a more definitive result.
+During colonoscopy, any abnormal area (such as a polyp, mass, or tumor) is biopsied for cancer cells.
 A pathologist checks the tissue for cancer cells using a microscope.
 Currently, there are no reliable blood tests for diagnosing colon cancer.